 Start by reading one of our favorite books of all time, How to Make an Apple Pie and See the World.
 When reading throughout the week, point out the word “apple” and talk about the letter A. Label the upper case A and the lower case a and make the sound it makes in the word “apple.”
 Keep practicing this phonics lesson with your child throughout the week.

 Activity 1: How to Make an Apple Pie World Lesson (Note: To make this simpler, skip the magnets and use masking tape.
 Laminating is also not required, but helpful for repeating the lesson later.)

 Activity 2: Apple stamping

-Read Blossom to Apple, reinforcing the phonics lesson from lesson 1.
+Read How Do Apples Grow?, reinforcing the phonics lesson from lesson 1.

 (-) For younger children, punch fewer holes and use a piece of tape to stiffen the end of the yarn for easier threading.

 Activity 3: Keep practicing those fine motor skills with this simple glue dot craft that helps your child learn how to glue like a pro.
 Use glitter glue or some other glue with a color to it for this activity.

 Has your child had a favorite book so far this week?
 Re-read it and point out the letter A sounds, then do this phonics craft.

 (-) To keep a younger sibling busy, fill a pot, large plastic bin, or shoe box with poms and give them a paper towel tube to play while your older child practices sorting.